Ung0d/command/README.md

 command::ActionManager manager;
 ```

-... and execute actions as you like.
+... and execute actions.
+We state our action-method, our undo-method and all parameters we need.
 ```
-manager.execute<YourAction>(/* your arbitrary parameters */);
+manager.execute(action, undo, /* arbitrary arguments */);
 ```

+The above line does indeed the very same as just calling the action method with our arguments.
-When you feel you did something bad, just do:
+However, if you feel like you did something bad, you can undo the last performed action like this:
 ```
 manager.undo();
 ```

-And when your are like 'hey that wasnt that bad at all', just do:
+The above code will call the undo method with the same parameters we called the action with.
+If you ever feel like "hey, the last stuff wasnt that bad at all", you can redo (undo of and undo) like this:
 ```
 manager.redo();
 ```